Public speaking is just like any other area that has its gurus. However, public speaking is also an area in which many fear to fail.

 One speaker from Ancient Greece once summed up the fundamental truths about public speaking tips:

 - Stand straight to be seen.

 - Be quiet to be enjoyable.

 With the latter, he clearly wanted to point out that we don’t have to talk all the time during your presentation.
 It is important to make pauses from time to time.
 You don’t do it so much for yourself, but for the listeners – this way, you give them time to think over what you’ve been talking about and digest what’s been said.
-So these public speaking tips below will talk about main reasons of making pauses.
+So these public speaking tips below will talk about the main reasons of making pauses.

 - Allow your listeners time for reflection

 If your presentation style can be described as „I’ll hit the imaginary Play button and talk my 30-minute talk in 20 minutes“, your speech is most probably not very effective.
-This way, you’ll be inviting to listen, but the audience won’t be able to focus very much.
+This way, you’ll be invited to listen, but the audience won’t be able to focus very much.